curvelogic/eucalypt.old/docs/index.md

 As you can see, `io.epoch-time` evaluates to a timestamp.

-This metadata is generated once at launch time, *not* each time the expression is evaluated.
-Eucalypt the language is a pure functional language, and there are no side-effects or non-deterministic functions (although its command line driver can perform all sorts of side-effects as input to the evaluation and as output from the
+This metadata is generated once at launch time, *not* each time the expression is evaluated. **eucalypt** the language is a pure functional language, and there are no side-effects or non-deterministic functions (although its command line driver can perform all sorts of side-effects as input to the evaluation and as output from the